 Suzuki-rōshi: Ohh.
 [Laughs.]
-Even though, you know, at last- This is famous statement of Dōgen: Even though you do not like grass, grass will grow quite easily.
+This is famous statement of Dōgen: Even though you do not like grass, grass will grow quite easily.
 Even though you like flower, life will-flower will fall [laughs].
 That is actual reality.
-Even though it is so, if-if some-you are stinged by-by mosquito or horse-horsefly, you know, you will do this [gesturing?] [laughs].
+Even though it is so, if you are stinged by mosquito or horsefly, you will do this [gesturing?] [laughs].
 You will do this, maybe.
-But when you are involved in very serious practice, you wouldn't, you know.
-Even though mosquito comes, you will be sitting, and until you-you may have many mosquitoes, you know, like small [1-2 words] [laughs]-big [1-2 words].
-They, you know, they will [3-4 words] sting us, but not only sting, but also they suck blood, you know, from us.
-More and more they will become like small, you know, fruits or something [laughs, laughter].
+But when you are involved in very serious practice, you wouldn't.
+Even though mosquito comes, you will be sitting, and until you may have many mosquitoes, like small ... [laughs]-big They will sting us, but not only sting, but also they suck blood from us.
+More and more they will become like small fruits or something [laughs, laughter].
+They cannot fly any more [laughs, laughter-maybe gesturing].
+But you will still be sitting.
+And then you have to be careful when you stand up, not to step on mosquitoes [laughs].